hep-mh/flounder/README.md

 ```
 ./flounder
 ```
-in the newly created directory.
+in the newly created directory to start the application.

 Note that this binary might also work on other platform.
 But further testing is required.
 In case of doubt, use the flatpak version below.